appblue/appblue/README.md

 Hi!
-My name is Krzysztof Kielak

 I’m interested in data processing and analysis pipelines using:
+- FSharp (F#) with FSharp.Data and all .NET Core ecosystem, and AWS automation via AWSSDK for .NET
 - Python with Pandas, Matplotlib, Jupyter notebooks
-- Julia with DataFrames, Pluto notebooks etc.
+- Data wrangling and processing with Julia with DataFrames, Pluto notebooks etc.
-- FSharp (F#) with FSharp.Data and all .NET Core ecosystem, and AWS automation via AWSSDK for .NET
 - Clojure in the context of AWS automation via AWSSDK for Java

 <!---